Gurunanthan/Gurunanthan/README.md

   </div>
 </div>

-#### 💻 &nbsp; About Me : Highly motivated and academically-driven aspiring student eagerto translate theoretical knowledge into practical application and contribute to real-world Projects.
+#### 💻 &nbsp; About Me : Highly motivated and academically-driven aspiring student eager to translate theoretical knowledge into practical application and contribute to real-world Projects.
 #### :fire: My Stats :

 <a href="https://github.com/Gurunanthan">